Monomialization of singular metrics on real surfaces: Gauss Regular Resolution and 2-tensors on singular sub-varieties

+We present here further ingredients related to resolution of singularities of sub-varieties.
+The estranged formulation of the main result, Theorem \ref{thm:main}, finds some justifications in the complements of this section.

-\section{Resolution of singularities with Gauss regular mapping}
+\subsection{Resolution of singularities with Gauss regular mapping}

 The material presented here, although part of the known folklore, introduces useful notions and notations.
-We are very grateful to Pierre Milman for telling us about Gauss regular desingularization and also strongly recommending using Pl\"ucker embedding in order to obtain Proposition \ref{prop:gauss-regular}, the main result of this section.
+We are very grateful to Pierre Milman for telling us about Gauss regular desingularization.

 Let $\bG_k (V)$ be the Grassmann-bundle of $k$-dimensional real vector subspaces of the finite dimensional real vector space $V$.
-We denote by $[P]$ the point of $\bG_k (V)$ corresponding to the $k$-dimensional vector subspace $P$ of $V$.
+Let $[P]$ be the point of $\bG_k (V)$ corresponding to the $k$-dimensional vector subspace $P$ of $V$.

-Let $F$ be a regular vector bundle of positive finite rank $r$ over a regular manifold $N$ of finite dimension.
-Let $\bG_k (F)$ be the Grassmann bundle of the $k$-vector subspaces in the fiber of $F$.
+Let $F$ be a regular vector bundle of positive finite rank $r$ over a regular (connected) manifold $N$ of finite dimension.
+Let $\bG_k (F)$ be the Grassmann bundle of the $k$-vector subspaces in the fibers of $F$.
+Let $\bG(F)$ be $\cup_{k=1}^r \bG_k(F)$ the total Grassmann bundle of $F$.